rostislav-nikitin/coasyncpp/README.md

 42
 ```

-So, in the core implementation coroutine result type is an async<T> where the type of the task.result() is T.
+So, in the core implementation, coroutine result type is an async<T> where the type of the task.result() is T.

 ### Expected

-Expected functionality represented in the `coasyncpp::expected` namespace.
+Expected functionality is represented in the `coasyncpp::expected` namespace.

 Let's look at the next example: